StrikeVaults/FalconOne/README.md

 ### 1.2.
 Added Tools

-- [ ] Email Spoof (to share the trap URL from a trusted source)
+- [ ] Email Spoof (to share the trapped landing page URL from a trusted email address)
-- [ ] SMS Spoof (to share the trap from a trusted source)
+- [ ] SMS Spoof (to share the trapped URL from a trusted phone number - This will require an API Key)

 ## 2. Scenarios

 ### 2.1.
 Got Scammed?

 ...
 In Progress

 ### 2.2.
 Dealing with a Kidnapper?